Safer® Brand Japanese Beetle Trap Bags

 The Safer® Brand Japanese Beetle Trap Bags 3-pack works with the Safer® Brand Japanese Beetle Trap (70102) that uses a food and sex attractant to lure the beetles into the trap and disrupt their mating cycle.

-Most Japanese beetle control products do not offer the food and sex attractant featured in our Japanese beetle trap.
+Most Japanese beetle control products do not offer the food and reproduction attractant featured in our Japanese beetle trap.
 This provides you with year round protection.

 Safer® Brand Japanese Beetle Trap Bags - Specifications

 - 3-pack of replacement bags for the Safer® Brand Japanese Beetle Trap (70102)

 Click here to explore more videos related to this product.

 Disclaimer: Safer® Brand does not endorse any information contained in product reviews.
 Please follow all label instructions for your specific use.

 Safer Brand Japanese Beetle Traps are bigger and sturdier than the competition.
 I use these traps every year and they work like a charm.

 The traps work very well I use them every year!